French Revolution - Causes, Events, and Effects

 Effects of the French Revolution

-· Initially, thinkers and philosophers in many parts of Europe favored the French revolution.
+· Initially, thinkers and philosophers in many parts of Europe favored the French Revolution.
 However, the large-scale killing of people (including many innocent people on mere suspicion) forced them to change their minds, and no such revolutionary thoughts appeared in other countries of Europe.
 Instead, many countries voluntarily changed their political system from absolute monarchy to constitutional monarchy to prevent similar bloodshed in their countries.

 Comments